Healthcare New Hampshire (NH) Rank #11 of 50

 90th Percentile $181,656

-Major Cities for Nurse Practitioners in New Hampshire
+Nurse Practitioner Salary by City in New Hampshire

 The largest employment areas for nurse practitioners in New Hampshire include Manchester, Nashua, Concord, and Dover.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Nurse Practitioner in New Hampshire